Leonardo-Boss/suckless-site/suckless.org/index.md

 2013-02-10
 ----------
-We are glad to announce the [suckless conference 2013](/conference).
+We are glad to announce the [slcon 2013](/conference).
 Please register and review our CfP.

 2012-11-29
 ----------